 H.B.
 No. 1396 aims to enhance coverage for mental health conditions and substance use disorders under certain governmental health benefit plans in Texas.
-The bill amends various sections of the Insurance Code, specifically Section 1355.002(b), which now clarifies that the subchapter applies to basic coverage plans under Chapters 1551, 1575, and 1601, as well as primary care coverage plans under Chapter 1579.
-Additionally, it specifies that certain types of policies, such as blanket accident and health insurance and short-term travel policies, are exempt from this subchapter.
-The bill also introduces new provisions regarding compliance enforcement, indicating that trustees or boards of trustees will be responsible for evaluating health benefit plans for treatment limitations.
+The bill amends various sections of the Insurance Code to clarify which plans are subject to these coverage requirements.
+Notably, it specifies that the subchapter applies to basic coverage plans under Chapters 1551, 1575, 1579, and 1601, while also detailing exclusions for certain types of policies, such as blanket accident and health insurance and short-term travel policies.
+Additionally, it introduces new compliance measures for evaluating benefits and coverage related to treatment limitations.

 Statutes affected: Introduced: Insurance Code 1355.002, Insurance Code 1355.003, Insurance Code 1355.015, Insurance Code 1355.252, Insurance Code 1355.255 (Insurance Code 1355)